Cake Decorating Complications

 READ

-How to Make Black Frosting W Chocolate Cake Decorating
+How to Make Daisy Cake Decorations

 Additionally, make sure you have enough time set aside for each step of the decorating process.
 Rushing through any stage can lead to mistakes or subpar results.
 Give yourself enough time to mix and color icing/fondant, level and stack cakes, and decorate with precision.